Maths

 4. A circle has corners.

-5. A football is shaped like a .
+5. A cricket ball is shaped like a .

 1. How many sides does a rectangle have?